Constraining the nature of dark matter with the star formation history of the faintest Local Group dwarf galaxy satellites: Conclusion

 \section{Conclusion}

-We have introduced a new, simple method to exclude WDM scenarios via the timing of the onset of star formation in the oldest dSph and ultra-faint galaxy satellites in the LG.
-We exclude at 2-$\sigma$ a particle of 1~keV, consistently with other results.
-In the 2 and 3~keV models, large uncertainties weaken our results but three UFDs still exclude the 2~keV model to $2 \sigma$ and the 3~keV model to $3 \sigma$.
-The simplicity of our method suggests that, with better SF data and more robust theoretical predictions of collapse times in WDM directly coming from simulations, it can potentially be critical in excluding or admitting WDM models in the critical range of a few keVs.
-It offer clues of what to look for in future numerical hydro-simulations of satellite galaxy formation in the WDM scenario.
-Improving the time resolution in the star formation histories of LG dSphs, as well as increasing the number of UFDs with SF histories measured at least at the same level of time resolution of the 6 used in this paper, will allow to increase the constraining power of our analysis by reducing the errors.
+We have introduced a new, simple method to { possibly} exclude WDM scenarios via the timing of the onset of star-formation in the oldest dSph and ultra-faint galaxy satellites in the LG. { Most of the galaxies of our sample, e.g. for which the inferred infall mass does not exceed a few $10^9~M_\odot$, could disfavor at 2-$\sigma$ statistical level a particle of 1~keV, consistently with other results.
+In the 2 and 3~keV models, large uncertainties weaken our results but three UFDs could still disfavor the 2~keV model at that level.
+With their early SFHs and low-mass, they are indeed the objects less affected by our various caveats. } The simplicity of our method suggests that, with better SF data and more robust theoretical predictions of collapse times in WDM directly coming from simulations, it can potentially be critical in excluding or admitting WDM models in the critical range of a few keVs.
+It offers clues of what to look for in future numerical hydro-simulations of satellite galaxy formation in the WDM scenario.
+Improving the time resolution in the star-formation histories of LG dSphs, as well as increasing the number of UFDs with SF histories measured at least at the same level of time resolution of the 6 used in this paper, will allow to increase the constraining power of our analysis by reducing the errors.
+We note that there are other dwarfs, such as Andromeda XIII \citep{weisz}, with strong evidence in favor of a very early mass assembly but which do not have available kinematics and therefore were not included our sample.
+These objects can potentially strengthen the case for excluding the 2 and 3~keV models.
 In passing we note that we have not included in our samples the distant dSphs Cetus and Tucana as well as the transition dwarfs, such as Phoenix and LGS3, for which accurate determinations of the SF histories exist (e.g. \citealt{Gallart15}).
 This is because these are all bright dwarfs that would yield weak constraints as the classical dSphs as their infall masses will inevitably be predicted to be in the high end of the distribution.

 As we discussed, biases, and not just errors might be hidden behind our determination of the infall mass as presented in this paper.
 In order to gain accuracy in the infall mass determination the analysis could be repeated adopting dark matter density profiles that take into account the effects of baryonic physics, such as proposed by Brook \& Di Cintio (2014).
 This however requires that such new profile models be calibrated with a variety of baryonic feedback recipes rather than with only specific recipes, which will eventually be accomplished.
 In the meantime we believe our analysis based on NFW profiles for dark matter subhalos is able to produce a simple proof-of-concept description of the new constraining method proposed in this paper.